ryscet/allegro_project/Readme.md

 Allegro project
 ---------------
-This project scrapes allegro archive and analyzes trends in sales history, Scrapy is used for web scraping.
-Flask is used to diplay the results, computed with pandas.
+This project scrapes allegro archive and analyzes trends in sales history.

+Scrapy is used for web scraping.

 Scrapy saves the data to sqlite db (AllegroSales.db), flask reads it from there.

+Flask is used to diplay the results in a web-app.

 Project is running in docker.

 Instructions for docker build
 -----------------------------

-cd to allegro_project/allegro_flask_app
-$ docker-compose build
-$ docker-compose up
+`$ docker pull ryscet/allegroproject_web`

+`$ docker run -p 5000:5000 ryscet/allegroproject_web`

+For linux go to localhost:5000 in the browser

-On mac and windows check the vm ip
+For mac and windows check the ip of the virtual machine:

-$ docker-machine ip
+`$ docker-machine ip`

-in the browser go to [docker-machine ip]:5000
+and enter it instead of local host.

 Scrapy instructions
 -------------------